By Any Other Name It's Still Sweetener

 Tracking Added Sugars

-Tracking your consumption of added sugars can be tricky, since packaged foods don’t list the number of teaspoons of sugar and few of us are getting our sugar by spooning it onto our food.
+Tracking your consumption of added sugars can be tricky, since packaged foods don’t list the number of teaspoons of sugar and some of us are getting our added sugar by spooning it onto our foods or into our beverages.
 Translating nutritional labels can take some number crunching.

 Here are the important numbers to remember: There are 4 calories per gram of sugar and 4 grams per teaspoon.
 So if the label says it has 20 grams of sugar, that’s 5 teaspoons, or about 80 calories from sugar.

-Scan the labels for all sources of sugar in processed foods and to check the number of grams of added sugars in the nutrition labels.
+Scan the labels for all sources of sugar in processed foods and check the number of grams of added sugars in the nutrition labels.
+Some products are now using the updated Nutrition Facts label that provides added sugars information.
+If the product has an updated label, you can find the Added Sugars listed under Total Sugars.

 Don’t be fooled by cane syrup or brown rice syrup found in many things marketed as “natural” foods such as granola or cereals, Dr. Johnson said.
 They also count as added sugars.